lagunoff/typescript-invertible-router/docs/index.md

 ### class NamedAdapter

-Contains another adapter with its name
+Contains another adapter and its name

 ### array